 Political Interests Those that are a matter of public record.
 Professional bodies Membership of professional bodies and trade or other associations.
 Other interests Any other interests not listed above.
-Public appointments Including board committee roles.
-Governors or other Boards and College in a way which might reason egrity.
-Gifts & Hospitality Gift/Hospitality received Issued by organisations outside member. by a member. of the College because of your position as a Date In signing this declaratio my interests. n, I confirm that to the best of my knowledge I have declared all Name (Print): Signed: Date: Please return this by email to the Secretary of the Board of Gove rnors.
+Public appointments Including board committee roles. their position with the Copersonal judgment or int ollege in a way which might reasonategrity.
+Gifts & Hospitality ably be seen to compromise • Gift/Hospitality received Issued by organisations outside member.
+Date Issued by organisations outside by a member.
+Date Issued by organisations outside member. by a member.
+Issued by organisations outside member.
+In signing this declaratio by a member. of the College because of your position as a